 A few weeks ago, my kids had a long weekend off so we went to a playground that we don’t normally get to go to.
 I was so excited, because in my mind I pictured it to be much bigger and to have some really cool features that most playgrounds don’t have.
 I thought they would be so excited.
 We did have a good time, but it didn’t really go like I expected.

 I had to pee immediately after we got there, but of course the bathroom was really far from the playground.
-I tried to hold it, but I was so uncomfortable and had to drag my kids with me to the bathroom.
+I tried to hold it for as long as I could, but I was so uncomfortable.
+Eventually, I had to drag my kids with me to the bathroom.
 They were so upset with me that you would have thought I was taking away their favorite toy.

-Despite this little mistake I can still say that I’ve learned from my mistakes about what makes a playground fun and what not to do.
+Despite this little mistake, I can still say that I’ve learned a few things over the years about what makes a playground fun.
+I’ve also learned what not to do.
 Of course, like most things in parenting, there’s always room to learn more!

-So here are 7 things you should do to make sure your kids have fun the next time you take them to a playground:
+So here are 7 things to do to make sure your kids have fun at the playground:

-This is essential because you will need your energy to chase your kids around the playground.
-Even though you might be bringing your kids to a playground so that you can get a break, they will want you to play with them.
+Drinking lots of coffee before an outing with your kids is really tempting because you need energy to keep up with your kids.
+When taking your kids to a playground it’s especially tempting because they’ll want you to play with them.
+Even though you might be bringing your kids to a playground so that you can get a break, they WILL want you to play with them.

 Drinking at least 3 cups of coffee will ensure that you have enough energy to do this.
 It will also mean that you will need to pee.
 You’ll have to drag your kids with you to the bathroom, because of course you can’t leave them there to play unsupervised.
-Your kids will be so happy that they will forget they are even at the playground!
+Your kids will be so happy that they’ll forget they’re even at the playground!

-Since you’ve fueled up on coffee, no matter how many times you pee before you leave the house you will need to go again once you get there.
+Since you’ve fueled up on coffee, no matter how many times you pee before you leave the house you’ll need to go again once you get there.
 Our bladders as moms went through the ringer when we were pregnant and the aforementioned children sat on them for 9 months.
 It’s ok though.
-Moms are used to having to hold it when we have to go and I guess this tip is really not about the kids having fun anyway.
+Moms are used to having to hold it when we have to go.

 Also, if you really want to have a good time at the playground make sure to bring your potty-training toddler to a place that doesn’t even have a bathroom!
 This is the best recipe for fun!